Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## Reservation

-Reservation entity represents single trip event, (optionally) identifiable and trackable in travel agency reservation management systems.
+The Reservation entity represents an individual trip event, optionally identifiable and traceable within travel agency reservation management systems.

 ### Decisions
-- Table has Surrogate Key instead of natural Personal Name Record key for performance, easier GDPR compliance and ability to manage reservations that are NOT available for tracking in any other tracking system (e.g. privately agreed car transfer or hotel stay).
+- Utilization of a Surrogate Key instead of a natural Personal Name Record key enhances performance, streamlines GDPR compliance, and allows for the management of reservations not available for tracking in other systems (e.g., privately arranged car transfers or hotel stays).
-- The potential load of updatign the itinerary of the trip is high, that's why the core itinerary data is stored in a separate data collection, see `Reservation Itinerary`.
+- To mitigate the potential load of itinerary updates, core itinerary data is stored in a separate data collection.
+Please refer to ``Reservation Itinerary` for more details.

 ### Fields
-- ID - surrogate key
+- ID: Surrogate key for unique identification.
-- Tracking Info - natural key.
-Personal Details that are used to look up reservation details in reservation tracking systems.
+- Tracking Info: Natural key comprising personal details used to retrieve reservation details from reservation tracking systems.
-- GEO Info - information about the geographical locations involved in a reservation.
-Field is dynamic to allow for easier extensibility and support of different reservation types.
-Used for user convenience and analytical purposes.
+- GEO Info: Contains information about the geographical locations involved in a reservation.
+This field is dynamic to facilitate extensibility and support various reservation types, benefiting user convenience and analytical purposes.
-- Financial Info - financial details of the trip.
-Used for analytical purposes for user and vendor reports.
+- Financial Info: Contains the financial details of the trip, used for analytical purposes in user and vendor reports.
-- Name - in-app display name of the trip
+- Name: The in-app display name of the trip.
-- Status - enumeration, used for tracking lifecycle of the reservation.
-E.g active(tracked), cancelled(by vendoer), removed(by the user), finished(by
-  passage of time) etc.
+- Status: An enumeration indicating the reservation's lifecycle (e.g., active (tracked), cancelled (by vendor), removed (by the user), finished (due to passage of time), etc.).
-- Description - free-form description of the reservation.
-A space for user to specify additional information.
+- Description: A free-form section for users to provide additional information about the reservation.
-- Data Source - information about where the reservation was discovered.
-Used for Investigation purposes.
+- Data Source: Records information about where the reservation was discovered, used primarily for investigation purposes.

 ### Outbound Links:
-- Agency ID - travel agency managing the reservation.
-Used for issue resolution and for data tracking
+- Agency ID: Identifies the travel agency responsible for managing the reservation, used for issue resolution and data tracking.
-- Trip ID - trip that the reservation belongs to, Is used for grouping, see `Trip`
+- Trip ID: Links the reservation to the corresponding trip, facilitating grouping.
+Please refer to Trip for further information.
-- UserID - The creator and owner of the reservation. used for Authorization.
+- UserID: Identifies the creator and owner of the reservation, utilized for authorization purposes.

 ### Inbound Links
-- Reservation Itinerary - Historical versions of the trip itinerary details.
-  Extracted to separate collection for performance.
+- Reservation Itinerary: Contains historical versions of the trip itinerary details, extracted to a separate collection for enhanced performance.

 ## Trip